ThuyNT13/thuy_life/README.md

 ## Setup HTTPS

-[AWS Certificate Manager](https://aws.amazon.com/documentation/acm/?icmpid=docs_menu_internal) manages and deploys SSL/TLS certificates that will be needed to setup HTTPS.
+[AWS Certificate Manager](https://aws.amazon.com/documentation/acm/?icmpid=docs_menu_internal) provisions, manages and deploys SSL/TLS certificates that will be needed to setup HTTPS.

 [CloudFront](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Introduction.html) is a Content Delivery Network (CDN) service that promises to speed up the distribution of your content.
 But mostly, for this exercise, it allows you to utilize the SSL certificate to setup HTTPS.

 ### Request a Certificate from AWS Certificate Manager

-Navigate to [AWS Certificate Manager Console](https://console.aws.amazon.com/acm/) and make sure the region is set to **U.S. East 1 - N. Virginia**, otherwise, you won't be able to utilize it in **CloudFront**.
+Navigate to [AWS Certificate Manager Console](https://console.aws.amazon.com/acm/) and make sure the region is set to **U.S. East 1 - N. Virginia**, otherwise, you won't be able to utilize it in CloudFront.

 Follow these steps to [Request a Certificate](http://docs.aws.amazon.com/acm/latest/userguide/gs-acm-request.html).
 Add *root domain* and *subdomain* to secure both with the SSL/TSL certificate.
 You will also need to [Validate Domain Ownership](http://docs.aws.amazon.com/acm/latest/userguide/gs-acm-validate.html).
+Go here to troubleshoot: [Troubleshooting](http://docs.aws.amazon.com/acm/latest/userguide/troubleshooting.html)

-Once **AWS Certificate** status has changed to *Issued*, you can add the certificate to your CloudFront Distribution.
+Once the AWS Certificate status has changed to *Issued*, you can add the certificate to your CloudFront Distribution.

 ### Setup Amazon CloudFront Distribution